 Quatrano is a graduate of the University of Vermont and San Francisco’s California Culinary Academy and her career has taken her through fine dining establishments from the Bay Area to New York City before she relocated to Atlanta.
 She has won numerous James Beard nominations and awards, including “Best Chef Southeast” in 2003.
 In 2013 and 2014, Quatrano was nominated for the James Beard “Outstanding Chef Award,” and in 2013 Bacchanalia was nominated for “Outstanding Service Award.”

 Outside of her restaurants and farm, Quatrano is very involved in culinary nonprofits, especially those focused on women chefs.
 She is currently a Director on the Board for the James Beard Foundation, Chairman of the JBF Awards Committee and has served on the Board of Directors for Women Chefs and Restaurateurs, and Georgia Organics, as well as on various committees for the James Beard Foundation and Southern Foodways Alliance.

-Anne Quatrano’s debut cookbook Summerland: Recipes for Celebrating with Southern Hospitality is set to publish in October 2013.
-The long-awaited book showcases the inspiration behind Quatrano and Harrison’s creative processes and shares their true passion for the kitchen.
+Quatrano’s cookbook, Summerland: Recipes for Celebrating with Southern Hospitality, was published by Rizzoli in October 2013 and showcases the inspiration and philosophy behind Quatrano and Harrison’s creative processes and their true passion for the kitchen.